Hyacinths are a perennial, bulbous spring flower from the genus Hyacinthus in the Asparagaceae or asparagus family.

 The flowers are made up of little florets that curve and merge together to create a spectacular mass of color.
 Dark pinks centers are streaked with baby pink edges which adds to texture.

-It’s available from Nature Hills Nursery for fall planting.
+It’s available from Dutch Grown for fall planting.

 Once your order arrives, it’s time to plant!